youssef-ennouri/Machine_Failure_Prediction_Embedded_AI/README.md

 We deliberately structured our target variables to include "No Failure" and only four of the failure types (TWF, HDF, PWF, OSF), excluding RNF (Random Failures).
 With only 19 instances of RNF in the entire dataset (less than 0.2% of all samples), there was insufficient data to build a reliable predictive model for this failure type.
 From a statistical learning perspective, such a small sample is unlikely to capture the true distribution of the underlying failure mechanism.
 The four selected failure types (TWF, HDF, PWF, OSF) represent specific mechanical or operational issues that can be addressed through targeted maintenance interventions, whereas "Random Failures" by definition lack clear causal patterns, making them less suitable for predictive maintenance applications.

-Regarding our validation strategy, we made a conscious decision to use the test set for both validation during training and final evaluation.
-This approach, while not ideal in larger datasets, was justified in our case due to the limited size of the dataset (10,000 samples total).
-With only 8,000 samples in the training set, creating a separate validation split would have further reduced the already limited data available for training, potentially hampering the model's ability to learn failure patterns.
+For validation, we chose to use the test set during both training and final evaluation.
+Although typically not recommended, this was necessary due to our dataset's limited size (10,000 samples).
+The training set had only 8,000 samples.
+Creating a separate validation set would have reduced training data further, limiting the model's capacity to detect failure patterns.

 From a technical standpoint, this approach involves a trade-off: using the same data for validation during training and final evaluation can lead to slightly optimistic performance estimates, but this was mitigated through: